 - Compare pricing carefully: Look at prices carefully — consider the cost and features each platform offers.
 The cheapest solution may limit data storage and invoices per month, or restrict access to critical features such as support.
 To get the most accurate pricing for your needs, you should take the steps to obtain a pricing proposal so that both the provider understands your needs and you understand what you’d get with said provider.

-- Look for fraud prevention features: Ensure the solution you choose also reduces your risk of fraud by increasing communication and restricting access to sensitive information through built-in internal controls.
+- Look for fraud prevention features: Ensure the solution you choose also reduces your risk of fraud by increasing communication and restricting access to sensitive information through built-in internal controls for accounts payable.
 Businesses lose an estimated $7 billion a year due to fraud — this is one way to prevent those losses in your own company.

 - Consider your security needs: Cloud-based solutions tend to be most secure, but your business may have special needs based on your industry or the type of customer information you handle.

 - Make sure it is future-proof: The right solution should work both now and in the future.
 What happens if the number of invoices you process increases by 25%?
 Will the system you selected still be viable, or would you have to switch to another platform?
 Will the AP automation solution work with other ERPs if you switch?
-Then on the other hand, some AP automation solutions are payments first and invoice processing second.
-Therefore, it’s suggested to understand the providers focus now and in the future to see if the investment is worthwhile for your businesses needs.
+Then, on the other hand, some AP automation solutions are payments first and invoice processing second.
+Therefore, it’s suggested to understand the provider’s focus now and in the future to see if the investment is worthwhile for your business’s needs.

 Choosing the right AP automation solution is a critical step in the implementation process.
 We’ve created this detailed guide to choosing the right AP automation solution to help you compare different solutions.